peterhall71/coursera_Neural_Networks_and_Deep_Learning/README.md

 #### Shallow Neural Networks

+Shallow neural networks have one hidden layer, when there are many hidden layers the network is refered to as deep.

 The neural network is made up of an input layer, a hidden layer, and an output layer.
 The hidden layer is called this because it is not seen in the training set.
 This is called a two layer neural network, you do not count the input layer.
 Each node in the hidden layer has two parameters (w,b).
 The output layer also has two parameters (w,b).